edydkim/edydkim.github.com/_posts/2013-04-26-hypertable-distilled.md

 - **Abstract**
 - **Design**

-  0. System overview
+  - System overview
-  1. Key and Value
+  - Key and Value
-  2. Access group
+  - Access group
-  3. Secondary indices
+  - Secondary indices

 - **Installation**
 - **Implementation**

+  - Prerequisite
+     - Create namespace
+     - Required libraries
+     - DDL included a source
+  - HQL Query : a source of HQL Query.
+  - Shared Mutex : a source of Shared Mutex.
+  - Asynchronization : a source of Asynchronization.
+  - Put them into one table togather.
+  - Delete all or each value

 - **Benchmark released (Hypertable vs HBase)**

+  - Random write
+  - Scan
+  - Random read

 - **Summary**
 - **References**